imgeself/imgeself.github.io/_posts/2019-07-28-raytracer-7-simd-rectangles.markdown

 }
 ```

 It's almost the same code but we used masks for if-else branches.
-Here are the performance numbers are:
+Here are the performance numbers:
  - with SSE4.1 **0.00017 ms/ray**
  - with AVX2 **0.00011 ms/ray**